 If you're a Speech Pathologist who has had a Replacement Support application returned for more information, or worse, declined outright, the reason is rarely that the clinical case was weak.
 The reason is almost always that the recommendation letter was written for the wrong reader.

-NDIS delegates are not clinicians.
+NDIS decision-makers are not clinicians.
 They don't read your letter the way another therapist would.
-They work through a structured decision template with four statutory checkboxes, in order, and they need to find a specific answer to a specific question at each step.
+They work through a structured decision template with six statutory checkpoints, in order, and they need to find a specific answer to a specific question at each step.
 If they can't find that answer quickly, the application is returned or declined.

-This article sets out what delegates are actually doing when they assess your application, what each criterion requires, and the most common reasons applications get returned.
+This article sets out what assessors are actually doing when they review your application, what each criterion requires, and the most common reasons applications get returned.
 Our full Replacement Support Decision Guide with a worked example recommendation letter is available to download at the end of this article.

 The legal basis - section 10(6) of the NDIS Act

 Replacement Supports are governed by section 10(6) of the National Disability Insurance Scheme Act 2013.
-The Act sets out the conditions for approval.
-Four of these are assessed substantively by the delegate, in this order:
+Six conditions are assessed.
+The first two are threshold checks made by the National Contact Centre before the application is referred to TAPIB.
+The remaining four are assessed substantively by a Technical Advisor.

-If all four are clearly met, the application is approved.
-If any one of them is not clearly addressed, the delegate will either request more information or decline.
-If declined, options for review are limited.
-In practice, the participant must wait 12 months before reapplying for the same support.
+If all six are clearly met, the application is approved.
+If any one of them is not clearly addressed, the assessor will either request more information or decline.

-That 12-month consequence is why the rest of this article matters.
+That consequence is why the rest of this article matters.
 A returned application is an inconvenience.
-A declined application means a year without the funded equipment.
+A declined application means a year without the funded equipment and no avenue of appeal.

 The mindset gap that breaks most applications